 Oh, what would Thanksgiving be without the star of the table?
 To give your turkey an Italian twist, very generously season it with traditional Italian herbs and spices.
 In this image from last year, we created a buttery paste by blending one stick of room temperature butter with dried oregano, rosemary, fresh basil, parsley and crushed garlic.
-The paste is then gingerly rubbed underneath the skin.
-This creates a super moist layer and ultimately helps in preventing from drying out, particularly the white meat.
+The paste is then "gingerly" rubbed underneath the skin.
+This creates a super moist layer and ultimately helps in preventing the from drying out, particularly the white meat.
 The top is then rubbed with a similar paste and additional dried herbs are added on top.
-Place the bird on a bed of onions, carrots, celery, lemons, and we added some white wine at the bottom of the pan to prevent burning.
-The bird is stuffed with citrus fruits and fresh rosemary, which add flavor and moiusture.
+Place the bird on a bed of onions, carrots, celery, lemons, and we added some inexpensive white wine at the bottom of the pan to prevent burning.
+This gives it a bit of flavor, especially when preparing the gravy!
+The bird is stuffed with citrus fruits and fresh rosemary, which add flavor and moisture.
 You can remove and discard them after the turkey is cooked.
 The juices create a very delicious gravy.

-The options are limitless with the sides!
+The options are limitless with the side dishes!
 If you will be serving a pasta dish, allow me to suggest a side of farfalle with sausage, peas and mushrooms.
-Avoid heavy pastas like lasagna or stuffed shells, these will likely be too fulfilling, when so much other food will be served.
+Avoid heavy pastas like lasagne or stuffed shells, these will likely be too fulfilling, when so much other food will be served.
 Rather than as a first course, I think this makes a great side.
-But if you’re thinking of skipping the carbs, why not opt for stuffed mushrooms instead.
+But if you’re thinking of skipping the pasta all together, why not opt for stuffed mushrooms instead.
 Very traditional, at least in my household, stuffed mushrooms are our go-to side on Thanksgiving.
 Since the oven is already turned on, place the mushrooms on the top rack and cook for about 20 – 25 minutes, during the last 20 – 25 minutes of your turkey’s cooking time.
 See the recipe below.
-Or perhaps you, like my family, rather fancy broccoli rape; another Thanksgiving classic on our family’s table.
+Another Thanksgiving classic on our family’s table is broccoli rabe.
 Simply sautéed with garlic and a high-quality olive oil after they have been par-boiled.
 In this image, we’ve added a can of par-boiled cannellini beans, which have been drained and rinsed.
 I used Migliaresi EVOO, because it’s great quality and made in Calabria, my native region!
 Plus, since it’s only a few ingredients that we’re working with, it’s important that they be of great quality.
 This is a rather strong oil that blends itself well with the broccoli rabe, as they are naturally a bit on the bitter side.
-The strong oil cuts right through that nicely.
-(You can purchase the oil here.)

 Nothing like ending the Thanksgiving meal with some freshly roasted chestnuts.
 It’s peak season during this time of the year, and roasted chestnuts are another must on my family’s Thanksgiving dinner table.
 They go down very nicely (too nicely!) with a nice glass of wine!
 If you missed my previous post on how to roast chestnuts, be sure to check it out here.